UX Research internship at Google – My Experience

-In this article, I will provide a quick look into my internship at Google as a User Experience Researcher in 2016.
+In this post, I will quickly summarize my internship experience at Google as a User Experience Researcher in 2016.

 I completed an internship as a User Experience Researcher at Google in the summer of 2016.
 This internship was during my PhD studies.
-Many of the fellow UX Research interns were in their PhD programs too, but there about as many in their Master’s program and a few in the Bachelor.
+Many of the fellow UX Research interns were in their PhD programs too, but there about as many in their Master’s program and a few in their Bachelors.

 Google has their headquarter in Mountain View, California but offices all over the world.
 The bigger offices in Europe are in Zurich (where I am currently based) and London.
 You can only apply in NA or Europe, not both.
 Once you started an application for one continent you can’t easily switch – hence it makes sense to decide upfront where you’d like to do the internship.
 Each summer, the main engineering offices (which excludes the offices that only do Sales), offer internships.
 These internship positions are usually added to Google’s Career site around December for the coming summer: